coatless-mac/r-macos-rtools/README.md

 - `clang7` from <https://cran.r-project.org/bin/macosx/tools/>
 - `gfortran6.1` from <https://cran.r-project.org/bin/macosx/tools/>

+Aftwards, it will attempt to configure the necessary `~/.R/Makevars` and `~/.Renviron` files.
+If either file is pre-existing, then a backup will be made prior to setting up the new versions.

 For those interested, the installer can be obtained on either the project's [**release page**](https://github.com/rmacoslib/r-macos-rtools/releases/latest) or through <http://go.illinois.edu/r-macos-rtools-pkg>.
 The pre-built binaries this